hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `version` -
   (Required)
-  Required.
   The Kubernetes version to run on control plane replicas (e.g. `1.19.10-gke.1000`).
 You can list all supported versions on a given Google Cloud region by calling GetAzureServerConfig.

 * `vm_size` -
   (Optional)